 Q: Are Junto posts peer reviewed?

 A: No. Posts by both members and guest posters are not peer-reviewed.
 The Junto is, first and foremost, a blog; it has no further pretensions.
 We publish posts whose intent is usually to begin or foster discussion.
 Each member (and guest poster) are solely responsible (to themselves and their audience) for the content of their posts.

 A: No, but the few rare cases where we have not published a submission has usually been because the resulting post turned out not to be a good fit for the blog.

 Q: Are Junto posts edited?

-A: Guest posts, like posts by members, are only edited to conform with our standard formatting.
-Since each author publishes under their own name, it is up to them to ensure that their post is ready to be published before they submit it.
+A: Guest posts, like posts by members, are only edited to conform with our internal style guide.
+Since each author publishes under their own name, it is up to them to ensure that the content of their post is ready to be published before they submit it.
 On a few occasions, we might make a suggestion for revising a post before it gets published, but, again, those cases are relatively rare.